mothm4n/oraculo/README.md

 # Oraculo
-System of GameMasters to support his games adding more or less randomness
+System of GameMasters to support his games adding more elements of randomness to play.

 ## User stories